Glossary of terms

 An honours degree is a bachelor’s degree which requires advanced study, either as part of a one-year programme following a three-year degree, or by completing a research component and/or other additional requirements in the final year of a four-year degree.

-At UC undergraduate degrees in Engineering, Forestry, Law, Social Work, and Speech and Language Therapy, can be awarded with honours, while other honours degrees are postgraduate qualifications after completing a bachelor’s degree.
+At UC undergraduate degrees in Engineering, Fine Arts, Forestry, Law, Social Work, and Speech and Language Pathology can be awarded with honours, while other honours degrees are postgraduate qualifications after completing a bachelor’s degree.

-The Intermediate Year is the first-year programme of study for some professional degrees eg, the Bachelor of Engineering with Honours, or the Bachelor of Speech and Language Pathology with Honours.
+The Intermediate Year is the first-year programme of study for some professional degrees eg, the Bachelor of Speech and Language Pathology with Honours.
 You must first pass the Intermediate Year to the required standard before being able to enrol in the second year (First Professional Year) of the degree.

 The Intermediate Year of the Bachelor of Veterinary Science (Massey) and Bachelor of Chiropractic (New Zealand College of Chiropractic, Auckland) degrees can be completed at UC.
 If you are intending to continue your studies at another institution, it is important that you contact them to ensure that your proposed course of study meets their requirements.